$401 Find Cheap Flights from New York to South Korea

 The average price of all round-trip flights from New York to South Korea clicked on KAYAK for each day over the last 12 months.

 When flying from New York to South Korea, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.
+For your return to New York, you’ll find the best rates on Sundays and the most expensive ones on Fridays.

 How far in advance should I book a flight from New York to South Korea?